DarkMatter68/satcb/README.md

        'test' and not to:  'uat' or 'prod'.

+- Re-structure with roles.
-- Replace this playbook by creating an Ansible module .
+- Replace this playbook by creating an Ansible module.
 - Only publish a new CV (or CCV) if there has been a change (I expect this to be a non-trivial and time-consuming task).